 Rheinland Pfalz, (Frankenthal to Jockgrim)

-Opened in March 2001 the Brauhaus zur Post can be found in the city of Frankenthal at Neumayerring 43-45, 67227 Frankenthal, Tel: 0 62 33/22 02 86, Fax: 0 62 33/22 03 69.
+bpost.jpg - 19273 Bytes Opened in March 2001 the Brauhaus zur Post can be found in the city of Frankenthal at Neumayerring 43-45, 67227 Frankenthal, Tel: 0 62 33/22 02 86, Fax: 0 62 33/22 03 69.

 Open from 10:00 to 01:00 every day this pub has one very large room which can cater for up to 220 people with 2 additional side rooms holding another 100.
 There is also a beergarden with seating for up to 400.

 This is a new tendency which is becoming more common in Germany whereby larger breweries are starting their own spin-off Hausbrauerei to get a share of the popularity and profit of the highly successful independant brewpubs.
 Other larger breweries such as Binding and Hoepfner also own brewpubs and it is becoming difficult to determine if a small brewery is really independant.
 The supporting breweries rarely advertise their presence or ownership.
-Hopefully we will not end up in a situation like Belgium where most of the apparently independant breweries are in fact owned by the giant Interbrew concern.
+Hopefully we will not end up in a situation like Belgium where many of the apparently independant breweries are in fact owned by the giant Interbrew concern.

 Beer quality is what most concerns us here and unfortunately the Post beers were particularly disappointing.
 Brewer Dirk Schmitt produces a Helles which a Pilsener style unfiltered beer, pleasant and drinkable although without any distinguishing character compared to other Pilseners which are available in virtually all the brewpubs in this guide.
 The Brauhaus Dunkel was sour and undrinkable.
 A second try later resulted in a slightly less sour but equally undrinkable sample suggesting a serious contamination problem with the brewing process.
 The final beer tested was the Brauhaus Weizen which was actually darker than the Dunkel and suffered very slightly from the same sourness presumably resulting from cross contamination with the other brews.
 One sincerely hopes that this problem is only temporary or new beer drinkers will go back to sterile lagers rather than try real ale.
+The brewery also has its own Website for more information.

 Photo of the Brewpub

-Speyer.
+glowbut.gif - 1.7 K Speyer.
 (Pfalz)

-35 km north of Karlsruhe along the Rhine valley lies Speyer which is a beautiful town dominated by its imposing Romanesque cathedral whose origins can be traced to settlements from the Stone and Bronze ages.
+domhof.jpg - 35.0 K35 km north of Karlsruhe along the Rhine valley lies Speyer which is a beautiful town dominated by its imposing Romanesque cathedral whose origins can be traced to settlements from the Stone and Bronze ages.
 Just outside the cathedral to the right one can easily find the Domhof brewery at Himmelsgasse 6, Tel: 06232 74055 Fax: 06232 71271.
 Established 1988 this brewery has the best beer garden in the whole area, which even though large fills up quickly on sunny days so fortunately there is also plenty of room inside the main building.
 Good food is available from a varied menu with local specialities and very good Helles and Dunkles beers compliment the food perfectly.
 A number of speciality beers are produced such as the excellent Nikolausbock which are only available for a short time around the special days concerned.

 The following beers should be available on or around the dates shown: